 Conclusion: Just Do It!

 If you’re interested in creative writing, just do it!
 Get a pad and pen and begin to write down your thoughts, your aspirations, and your dreams.
-Journaling is also a great way to develop your writing style and improve composition skills.
+Journaling is also a great way to develop your writing style and improve your composition skills.
 Keep a journal to create a daily entry of activities, emotions, and ideas.
 Feel free to express yourself with pen and paper when you can’t verbalize your feelings.
 Take several creative writing courses and learn about sentence structure, how to develop a story, or embellish a character.
-The more you write, the more you’ll want to write and the better you will become at composing words that create worlds of understanding for readers young and old.
+The more you write, the more you’ll want to write, and the better you will become at composing words that create worlds of understanding for readers young and old.